ghc-proposals/ghc-proposals/proposals/0000-record-with-syntax.rst

 It introduces a new keyword but otherwise reuses established layout syntax.
 Moreover, it does not clash with but rather complements existing extensions like ``NamedFieldPuns`` and ``RecordWildCards``.

-Note that we have implemented record ``with`` syntax in a fork of GHC used for the `DAML <https://github.com/digital-asset/daml>`_ language.
+Note that we have implemented ``with`` syntax in a fork of GHC used for the `DAML <https://github.com/digital-asset/daml>`_ language.
 We have found the user experience to be intuitive and did not encounter unexpected interactions with other features.

 Costs and Drawbacks
 -------------------
-The main maintenance cost I can forsee is due to additional productions in the parser and extra information (a Boolean flag) in the AST nodes for records.
+From a development perspective, the main maintenance costs I forsee are due to:

+1. Additional productions in the parser and
+2. Extra information in the record AST nodes indicating the user's choice of syntax.

-For example, future changes to record parsing or pretty printing would bear a slightly higher complexity.
+Future changes to record parsing or pretty printing would need to take these extra cases into account and be slightly more complex.
-However I do not consider this a significant cost.

 On the user side, the proposed change could in fact be *more* intuitive for novice users.
 The ``with`` syntax is consistent with other occurrences of layout syntax and promotes the use of indentation across the board.
 It avoids questions around the placement of braces and commas as well as the need for alignment conventions.
+However, it does require users to be familiar with both old and new styles of syntax, especially for moving between codebases.

 One obvious drawback is the introduction of a new keyword.
 This means that ``with`` cannot be used as an identifier in any module or project using the extension.
-We have been informed of examples of ``with`` naming resource allocation functions.
+We have been informed of uses of ``with`` for naming resource allocation functions.
 Such names would need to be changed to be compatible with the extension.
 We explore the option of reusing an existing keyword in the Alternatives section.

-Another possible drawback is having two different syntax styles to be aware of.
-The mixture of semicolons and commas may be confusing, as ``Rec with { x :: Int; y :: Bool }`` looks quite similar to ``Rec { x :: Int, y :: Bool }``, but the field delimiters are different.
-However, this is a fairly minor issue as ``with`` syntax will mostly be used with indentation instead of punctuation.

 Alternatives